-Hidden in Plain Sight - ADHD, ASD, and OCD - The Often Missed Diagnoses Driving Overthinking, People Pleasing, Perfectionism, Self-Doubt, and Burnout
+Hidden in Plain Sight - ADHD, ASD, OCD & OCPD - The Often Missed Diagnoses Driving Overthinking, People Pleasing, Perfectionism, Self-Doubt, and Burnout

-Let's see if this fits for you.
 You’re overwhelmed and tired, mentally, emotionally, maybe even physically.
-You overthink everything, feel like you're never doing enough, and constantly worry about what others think.
-You're often stuck in cycles of procrastination, perfectionism, or people-pleasing.
+You overthink everything, feel like you're never doing enough, and constantly worry about what others think of you.
+You're stuck in cycles of procrastination, perfectionism, or people-pleasing.
 Social situations can feel draining, and even rest doesn’t feel restful.

 You’re the one who holds it together.
 You care deeply and try so hard to be good and helpful, while quietly unraveling inside.
 You get things done, but you never feel done.
 You never feel rested.
 You never feel right.

-You find yourself endlessly scrolling, withdrawing from others, or struggling to feel motivated.
-If this sounds familiar, you’re not broken, and you’re not alone.
+You find yourself endlessly doom-scrolling, withdrawing from others into books or your phone, and struggling to feel motivated.
+If this sounds familiar and nothing seems to be helping, you’re not alone.
 You’ve just been hidden in plain sight.

 Hidden in Plain Sight is a podcast for people-pleasing, perfectionistic, over-giving women who can't seem to find relief.
-Hosted by psychologist Dr. Lauren Schaefer, this show explores the often-missed diagnoses behind lifelong anxiety, burnout, and shame in women who’ve spent years masking often-missed diagnoses that are often labeled as "just anxiety."
-This is a podcast for the women who’ve been called too sensitive, too anxious, too intense, or too much, when really, they’ve just been misunderstood.
+Hosted by psychologist Dr. Lauren Schaefer, this show explores the hidden diagnoses behind lifelong anxiety, depression, self-doubt, shame, and burnout among women whose symptoms have been written off as "just anxiety and/or depression."
+This is a podcast for deep-feeling, overthinking women who’ve been called too sensitive, too anxious, too intense, or too much, when really, they’ve just been misunderstood.

 Here you’ll find language for your exhaustion, compassion for your coping, and a mirror that finally reflects the truth: You were never too much.
 You were just unseen.
 This is a place to unmask, unravel, and understand the real reasons it’s always felt harder than it looked.

-Hidden in Plain Sight - ADHD, ASD, and OCD - The Often Missed Diagnoses Driving Overthinking, People Pleasing, Perfectionism, Self-Doubt, and Burnout
+Hidden in Plain Sight - ADHD, ASD, OCD & OCPD - The Often Missed Diagnoses Driving Overthinking, People Pleasing, Perfectionism, Self-Doubt, and Burnout

 Is It Anxiety or OCD?
 Understanding Overthinking